Three more women accuse Dustin Hoffman of sexual misconduct -Variety report

-LOS ANGELES (Reuters) - Three more women have accused Oscar-winning actor Dustin Hoffman of sexual misconduct, Hollywood trade publication Variety reported on Thursday, bringing to six the number of people accusing him of impropriety decades ago.
+LOS ANGELES, Dec 14 (Reuters) - Three more women have accused Oscar-winning actor Dustin Hoffman of sexual misconduct, Hollywood trade publication Variety reported on Thursday, bringing to six the number of people accusing him of impropriety decades ago.

 Variety reported that two of the women said Hoffman sexually assaulted them in 1987.
 A third woman said he exposed himself to her in 1980, when she was 16, and asked for a foot massage, the Variety report said.
 In the story, two women went on the record and a third was not identified.